DavidRFerreira/InformationRetrieval_EvaluationMetrics/README.md

 python computeMetrics.py RNRRRRNNNR 6
 ```

-Again, the number '6' means that there are in total 6 documents in the collection that are relevant to the information need being evaluated.
+Again, the number '6' means that there are in total 6 documents in the collection that are relevant to the evaluated information need.

 The script prints as result: